-Here is a guide to the best things to do at Austria’s largest lake, how to get there for a day trip, and how to organise a stopover from Vienna to Budapest.
+To help you explore this amazing site in Burgenlanduse this guide about the best things to do at Austria’s largest lake.
+If you travel from Vienna follow the tips how to get there for a day trip, and how to organise a stopover from Vienna to Budapest.

-Neusiedlersee is a UNESCO World Heritage Site in Burgenland.
-It is barely an hour from Vienna by train, but opens up a completely different setting.
-I love the white-washed vintners’ cottages, the thatched roofs and the strings of dried corn decorating the walls.
+Although lake Neusiedl is barely an hour from Vienna by train it opens up a completely different setting.
+In particular, I love the white-washed vintners’ cottages, the thatched roofs and the strings of dried corn decorating the walls.
 It’s almost as if you are in Hungary (Burgenland actually belonged to Hungary until 1921).

 Winetasting in Rust